jpwiig/jpwiig.dev/README.md

 ## jpwiig.dev source code

-As i like to keep my code open, here is the code for it!
+As I like to keep my code open, here is the code for it!
 Enjoy.

-*More info about the project will be there when i want to*
+*More info about the project will be there when I want to*

 ### Building

-This website is using webassembly with a build script to make it veiwable on the webs
+This website is using webassembly with a build script to make it viewable on the webs

-The initial static frontend is hosted on cloudflare pages, but can be hosted on many different places prob
+The initial static frontend is hosted on Cloudflare pages but can be hosted on many different places prob

 To build this project:
-run the ```build.sh``` file in the root of the solution, then you should be good to go!
+Run the ```build.sh``` file in the root of the solution, then you should be good to go!

-### Basic overveiw of content
+### Basic overview of content

-- index with porpouse of the website
+- index with purpose of the website
-- intergration with apis that are useful to cybersecurity (CVE feed)
+- Integration with APIs that are useful to cybersecurity (CVE feed)
  - Maybe some other cybersec features?
 - Labs page that will showcase me playing with other technologies (webGL when??), this does not nessitary needs to be cybersecurity related.
-- Everything else that i can possibily need!
+- Everything else that I can possibly need!